What is a Day Master?

 How do I find my Day Master?

-Use the BaZi calculator.
+Use the calculator at the top of this page or the full BaZi calculator.
 Enter your birth year, month, and day (hour is optional).
 Your Day Master appears in the results as part of your archetype name and in the Day Master label below it.

 Is the Day Master the same as my year animal's element?